 Our digital insights practice is based on the anthropological methodology known as Netnography, or using the internet and related digital channels to gain insights.

 Note: All the data and information we collect is publicly available.
 We work from a strict ethical process and as we are based in Canada we abide by Canadian federal privacy laws and we are GDPR compliant.
-We do NOT work with political parties or organisations or religious groups or organisations.
-We never have, we never will.
+We do NOT work with political parties or organisations or religious groups.

 Let’s talk: contact us at firstname.lastname@example.org